-Fair value is determined by or under the direction of the Company's Board of Directors.
+(c) Fair value is determined by or under the direction of the Company's Board of Directors.
 See Note 2 for further details.

-Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but
+(d) Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) of the portfolio company's outstanding voting securities.

-Approximately 66% of the senior secured loans of the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
+- (e) Approximately 69% of the senior secured loans of the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
 In addition, approximately 61% of such senior secured loans have floors of 1.00% to 2.00%.
 The borrower under a senior secured loan generally has the option to select from interest reset periods of one, two, three or six months and may alter that selection at the end of any reset period.
-The stated interest rate represents the weighted average interest rate at December 31, (e)

-2012 of all contracts within the specified loan facility.

-Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio (f) company's outstanding voting securities.

-Non-U.S. company or principal place of business outside the U.S. Principal amount is denominated in Canadian dollars.

-(g) (h) (i) Security is exempt from registration under Rule 144A of the Securities Act of 1933.
+The stated interest rate represents the weighted average interest rate at December 31, 2012 of all contracts within the specified loan facility. - (f) Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio company's outstanding voting securities. - (g) Non-U.S. company or principal place of business outside the U.S. - (h) Principal amount is denominated in Canadian dollars. - (i) Security is exempt from registration under Rule 144A of the Securities Act of 1933.
 Such securities may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
 In the aggregate, these securities represent 23.5% of the Company's net assets at December 31, 2012.